Battle of Saint-Omer: Robert's campaign

-The battle
+Battle

 Burgundy and Armagnac were aware of the advance of Philip VI and resolved to await his arrival without giving battle.
 This plan came to nothing when a number of French knights, eager to engage with the enemy and disdainful of orders from their commanders urging restraint charged from the town and into the defended outworks of the allied left wing and were repulsed.
 However, the men of Ypres, who were defending the barrier, leaped over it and rushed into the open country in pursuit of their adversaries.
 They were followed by the entire rest of the second line.
 Seeing that the Flemings no longer had the protection of their outworks, the French turned and counter-attacked, creating a vicious melee which continued for most of the afternoon.
 Burgundy, who could see all this from the wall, could bear it no longer.
 He and Armagnac led their retinues of about 850 men, including 300 heavy cavalry, out of the town gates at the end of the afternoon.
 Armagnac and his men galloped round to the southern edge of the battlefield to join the melee which has been in progress since mid-day.

 The men of Ypres and the other Flemings who had once formed the second line of Robert's army were driven back with heavy losses and eventually took their heels.
 Fleeing through the open encampment of the Anglo-Flemish army, they spread panic among the rearguard who were waiting there.
 The French crashed into the encampment after them, and trapping the fleeing Flemings in the bend of the river Aa, slaughtered many thousands of them.

 Meanwhile, Burgundy who did not accompany Armagnac to the battle on the southern flank, road straight down towards the front lines of the Anglo-Flemish army.
 Robert of Artois and the English and Brugeois had stood there all afternoon behind their fieldworks.
 When they saw Burgundy's banners approaching them, they charged.
 The duke's horsemen were unprepared and overwhelmed by the weight of numbers.
 They fell back into the south-eastern suburbs of Saint-Omer.
 A fierce rearguard action by French townsmen and archers was all that prevented Robert's men from breaking into the town and it was some time before the gates could be finally forced shut behind the remnants of Burgundy's force.
 Nobody in the town or Robert's army was aware that a mile behind them the French held the field.
 As darkness fell, Robert and Armagnac trooped back to their respective positions on the same road resulting in a number of frantic skirmishes in the dark but little significant fighting.